• Skip to primary navigation

 Immersive scenography: the reconstruction of a period house

-At the Red History Museum, the reconstruction of a typical Communist-era home immediately transports you to another time.
-Each room has been carefully decorated, and every object is brought to life to show the effects of communism on daily life at the time, from design to customs to decoration.
+At the Red History Museum, the reconstruction of a typical Communist-era house immediately transports you to another time.
+Each room is carefully furnished, and each object is highlighted to understand the effects of communism on daily life at the time, from design to customs to decoration.

 Museum of Red History, Dubrovnik - Reconstitution